 WATCH ALSO: Gareth Sheridan reacts after winning Tipperary County Council presidential nomination

-By continuing to mow, treat, and tend the grounds, volunteers are helping to safeguard the course while decisions about its long-term future are explored.
+By continuing to mow, treat, and tend the grounds, the greenkeepers are helping to safeguard the course while decisions about its long-term future are explored.

 Community leaders and local councillors have spoken about their determination to protect the historic estate and its golf facilities.
 While no concrete plans have been confirmed, discussions are underway to identify a sustainable path forward.

-For now, the work of volunteers and staff ensures Dundrum’s greens remain in playable condition and the site remains cared for rather than abandoned.
+For now, the work of volunteers ensures Dundrum’s greens remain in playable condition and the site remains cared for rather than abandoned.

 WATCH NEXT: From Tipperary to the tide - Nenagh Ormond Brass Band makes waves in Cobh